ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Implement code in microservice 1 to send data to an Amazon S3 bucket.
 Use S3 event notifications to invoke microservice 2.
 - B. Implement code in microservice 1 to publish data to an Amazon SNS topic.
 Implement code in microservice 2 to subscribe to this topic.
 - C. Implement code in microservice 1 to send data to Amazon Kinesis Data Firehose.
 Implement code in microservice 2 to read from Kinesis Data Firehose.
-- D. Implement code in microservice 1 to send data to an Amazon SQS queue.
-Implement code in microservice 2 to process messages from the queue.
+- ==D. Implement code in microservice 1 to send data to an Amazon SQS queue.
+Implement code in microservice 2 to process messages from the queue.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#) [  Discussion  **67**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#)